Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 How to configure

-First of all, it's necessary to check if you have enabled server tag mode for a particular zone in its Publisher / SSP options.
+First, it's necessary to check if you have enabled server tag mode for a particular zone in its Publisher / SSP options.
 Otherwise, endpoints won't be working.

 Second, you must configure a revenue model for zones configured as RTB endpoints.